possatti/pokemonsay/README.md

 ## Huck's Updates

+I've added the whole Pokédex (up to Gen 9 so far) to this repository!

 Once you've installed [pokemonsay](https://github.com/possatti/pokemonsay) you'll have to manually add the new .cow files to the `pokemonsay/v*.*.*/cows/` directory on your computer from the `cows/` directory of this repository.
 I don't know where exactly this is for Ubuntu, but for Mac it's in `/opt/homebrew/Cellar/pokemonsay/v1.0.0/cows`.
 I could make a quick script to add the files, but I'm lazy & frankly I'm pretty done with this project aside from occasionally adding new Pokémon as they release (hopefully).
 Just make sure you download [pokemonsay](https://github.com/possatti/pokemonsay) as normal, then replace the `cows/` directory with the one from this repository.

 ## Installation